-Named for Queen Isabella of Spain 500 years ago by Christopher Columbus, the Gardens of the Queen (Jardines de la Reina) archipelago is a string of hundreds of mangrove-fringed islets and keys stretching over 150 kilometers along Cuba's southeastern coast.
+Named for Queen Isabella of Spain 500 years ago by Christopher Columbus, the Gardens of the Queen (Jardines de la Reina) archipelago is a string of hundreds of mangrove-fringed islets and cays stretching over 150 kilometers along Cuba's southeastern coast.
 Still nearly devoid of human footprints today, the area is "a window into the Caribbean as it looked in Columbus' time," says Dan Whittle, director of EDF's Cuba program.

-Illegal fishing and conflicts with fishermen are major threats to protected areas throughout the Caribbean.
-In the Gardens, enforcement is a big issue.
-For cash-strapped Cuba, patrol boats are prohibitively expensive.
-But, with the right incentives, fishermen can be persuaded to help conserve the resource, and enforce the rules.
+However, illegal fishing and conflicts with access to the resources are major threats to protected areas throughout the Caribbean.
+In the Gardens of the Queen and other marine reserves, enforcement and compliance are important issues.
+For many countries, including Cuba, patrol boats are prohibitively expensive.
+But, with the right incentives, fishermen can help conserve the resource, and enforce the rules.